-Matheson is committed to promoting environmental sustainability and awareness at all levels of the firm, and in particular through minimising energy usage and maximising recycling.
-Across the firm, and with your help, we are continuing to reduce consumption, reduce waste, reduce our carbon footprint, and to increase our recycling.
+Matheson is committed to promoting environmental sustainability and awareness in all parts of our business, and in particular through minimising energy usage and maximising recycling.
+Across the firm, we are continuing to reduce our energy consumption, reduce our waste, reduce our carbon footprint, and to increase our recycling.
 Matheson is committed to the protection of the environment and is determined to minimise any adverse impacts on the environment as a result of its business activities.

-In commissioning our new Dublin headquarters, which opened in 2007, a major design focus was the optimisation of energy efficiencies.
+In commissioning our Dublin headquarters, which opened in 2007, a major design focus was the optimisation of energy efficiencies.
 Smart building management systems control lighting, air-conditioning and power consumption.
 Sensors switch off facilities in unoccupied areas.
-These features, combined with proactive management of our energy consumption, have seen our Scope 1 and Scope 2 greenhouse gas emissions reduce by over 60% in the last number of years.
+These features, combined with proactive management of our energy consumption, have seen the reduction of our Scope 1 and Scope 2 greenhouse gas emissions by over 60% in recent years.

 This has been achieved by initiatives including: